rabbit-food/compliance/README.md

 While these dashboards and visualizations are powerful for ongoing assessment, they are not intended to replace the full RMF process.

-A description of all dashboads in this github can be found in the file "Content within each Control folder" This will describe what each dashboard, ml job, and visualization will provide for each CCI and Control
+A description of all dashboads in this github can be found in the file [Content within each Control folder](https://github.com/rabbit-food/compliance/blob/main/Content%20within%20each%20Control%20Folder.md) This will describe what each dashboard, ml job, and visualization will provide for each CCI and Control